earthobservations/wetterdienst/docs/pages/development.rst

 working tree, you might want to use the toplevel ``Dockerfile`` within this project.

-If you want to use readymade images to just run Wetterdienst, please head over to :ref:`run-in-docker`.
+If you want to use ready-made images to just run Wetterdienst, please head over to :ref:`run-in-docker`.

 .. highlight:: bash